 Have a plan

-Any meeting should have an agenda, but in a remote meeting, it becomes absolutely essential.
+Any meeting should have an agenda, but in a remote meeting, it becomes absolutely essential for efficiency.
 Create an agenda with topics and action items, share it with the group beforehand, and follow it closely.
 This will keep your meeting concise and organized.

 Make meetings regular